loafer-mka/version-stamper/README.md

      CS       = Properties/sample-AssemblyInfo.cs  config, fs: len=1571 2023-11-06 20:29:21
      BAT      = -                                  Not configured
      C        = -                                  Not configured
+     CMAKE    = -                                  Not configured
+     INFO     = -                                  Not configured
      M        = -                                  Not configured
      SH       = version.sh                         config, git: 2023-11-06 20:16:40 @9e4ee3e, fs: len=868 2023-11-06 20:29:22
      MAKEFILE = -                                  Not configured
+     MARKDOWN = -                                  Not configured
 ```

   Plugin information contains an indication of how the plugin was launched